 - Removable floor

 The most noticeable feature of a hot tent is its wood-burning stove.
 This is where the heat will come from and keep your tent pleasantly toasty even in the coldest winter weather.
-Even some older homes use wood stoves to heat them and hot tents make use of this in a big way.

 The Benefits Of Hot Tents